IQSS/dataverse/doc/sphinx-guides/source/developers/deployment.rst

 Download :download:`ec2-create-instance.sh <../../../../scripts/installer/ec2-create-instance.sh>` and put it somewhere reasonable.
 For the purpose of these instructions we'll assume it's in the "Downloads" directory in your home directory.

-Select a branch you'd like to deploy from https://github.com/IQSS/dataverse/branches/all .
-(In the future, we would like to support forks of Dataverse, so that the branch doesn't have to be under the "IQSS" GitHub organization.)
-In the example below we will use the "develop" branch.
+You need to decide which branch you'd like to deploy to AWS.
+Select a branch from https://github.com/IQSS/dataverse/branches/all such as "develop" and pass it to the script with ``-b`` as in the following example.
+(Branches such as "master" and "develop" are described in the :doc:`version-control` section.)

-``bash ~/Downloads/ec2-create-instance.sh develop``
+``bash ~/Downloads/ec2-create-instance.sh -b develop``

+You must specify the branch with ``-b`` but you can also specify a non-IQSS git repo URL with ``-r`` as in the following example.

+``bash ~/Downloads/ec2-create-instance.sh -b develop -r https://github.com/scholarsportal/dataverse.git``

 Now you will need to wait at least 5 or 10 minutes until the deployment is finished.
 Eventually, the output should tell you how to access the installation of Dataverse in a web browser or via ssh.
 It will also provide instructions on how to delete the instance when you are finished with it.
 Please be aware that AWS charges per minute for a running instance.
 You can also delete your instance from https://console.aws.amazon.com/console/home?region=us-east-1 .